 - Parents have the right to inspect and review a child's education record.
 SCASD will comply with a request to inspect and review education records without unnecessary delay and before any meeting regarding a GIEP or any due process hearing, but in no case more than 45 days after the request has been made.
 Requests should be submitted in writing, indicating the records the parents wish to inspect, to the school principal or other designated school official.
 Parents have the right to a response from the school to reasonable requests for explanations and interpretations of the records.
 Parents have the right to request copies of the records.
 While SCASD cannot charge a fee to search for or to retrieve information, it may charge a copying fee as long as it does not effectively prevent the parents from exercising their right to inspect and review the records.
 Parents have the right to appoint a representative to inspect and review their child's records.
 If any education record contains information on more than one child, parents have the right only to inspect and review the information relating to their child.

-- If parents think information in an education record is inaccurate, misleading or violates the privacy or other rights of their child, they may request amendment of the record.
+- If parents think information in an education record is inaccurate, misleading or violates the privacy or other rights of their child, they may request an amendment of the record.
 Requests should be in writing and clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 SCASD will decide whether to amend the record and will notify the parents in writing of its decision.
 If SCASD refuses to amend a record, it will notify the parents of their right to a hearing to challenge the disputed information.
 Additional information regarding the hearing procedures will be provided to the parents or eligible student when notified of the right to a hearing.

 - SCASD will inform parents when personally identifiable information is no longer needed to provide educational services to a child.
 Such information must be destroyed at the request of the parents.
 Parents have a right to receive a copy of the material to be destroyed.
-However, a permanent record of a student's name, address, and telephone number, his or her grades, attendance record, classes attended, grade level completed, and year completed may be maintained without the limitation.
+However, a permanent record of a student's name, address, and telephone number, his or her grades, attendance record, classes attended, grade level completed, and year completed may be maintained without limitation.
 "Destruction" of records means physical destruction or removal of personal identifiers from information so that the information is no longer personally identifiable.

 - The school will provide, upon request, a listing of the types and locations of education records maintained, the school officials responsible for these records, and the personnel authorized to see personally identifiable information.
 Such personnel receive training and instruction regarding confidentiality.
 The school keeps a record of parties obtaining access to education records, including the name of the party, the date access was given, and the purpose for which the party is authorized to use the records.